physicsml/physicsml-archive/develop/content/tensor_networks.md

 on certain problems?

-Given the excellent track record of tensor networks in physics, and the deep theoretical underpinnings of kernel learning the future could be bright!
+Given the excellent track record of tensor networks in physics, and the deep theoretical underpinnings of kernel learning the future could be bright.

 <br/>